juliensees/Comp-Tia-Prep/attacks.md

      - Distributed-Denial-of-Service (DDoS)
              - a DoS attack in which multiple computers work together to cause a denial of service.
              - the attacking computers are usually compromised by malicious software.
            - DNS Amplification attack.
                 - when an attacker spoofs lookup requests to DNS servers and redirects the response
                    toward a target.
                   - the response is larger than the request, allowing the attacker to amplify efforts
+                      - the enabler are Open DNS resolvers
+                   * similar to Smurfing, but uses DNS instead of ICMP

       - Buffer overflow.
               - when a program overruns a buffer's boundary as a result of a too-large input and.                                overwrites adjacent memory locations.
-                 - memory locations are often well-defined, allowing an attacker to write the overflow.                          code into an executable area of the memory
+                 - memory locations are often well-defined, allowing an attacker to write the overflow.                          code into an executable area of the memory.
                     * can be used to change info and escalate privileges

-        - Privilege escalation
+        - Privilege escalation.
                 - when an attacker elevates his privileges to gain access to resources he wouldnt have
-                - the ability to elevate the privileges can be caused by a bug or simple oversight
+                - the ability to elevate the privileges can be caused by a bug or simple oversight.

+### Malware

+   - Virus.
+        - a malicious computer program that attaches to apps or executables and replicates itself.
+        - can contain a payload which executes when the virus is activated

+   - Worm
+        - malware that spreads from computer to computer with little to no interaction from user.
+        - self-contained, no need to attach to other files like a virus.
+        - rapidly consumes network bandwith due to ease of replication

+   - Trojan.
+        - malware hidden inside legitimate software.
+        - because software seems legitimate, it is more likely to be given permissions.

+   - Backdoor.
+        - a way to circumvent security features built into sofware/systems.
+        - backdoors can be created maliciouisly, but could also be made by developers.

+   - Remote Access Trojan (RAT).
+        - a specific type of trojan which is used to install a backdoor on a system.
+        - RAT's typically give the attacker admin level control.
+             * allowing them to modify files, record keystrokes, and distribute viruses.

+   - Keyloggers.
+        - hardware or software that covertly records all keystrokes

+   - Spyware.
+        - software the collects info about user, system, org without knowledge.
+        - includes keyloggers and may take screenshots, microphone, or webcam